draxxycodes/Universal-ZKV/docs/archive/2024-execution-plans/EXECUTION-PLAN-MVP.md

   verify(
     proofHex: string,
     publicInputsHex: string,
-    vkHex: string
+    vkHex: string,
   ): VerificationResult {
     if (!this.wasmInstance) {
-      throw new Error('WASM not initialized');
+      throw new Error("WASM not initialized");
     }

     // Convert hex to bytes